prakaa/Battery-Optimisation-Benchmarking/README.md

     - Has the downside of needing to learn Julia and some specific Julia syntax
       - One option is to solve models in Julia then do everything else in Python.
 There is also PyCall.jl
     - As Julia is just-in-time compiled, "time-to-first-[plot,solve]" can be long, but this can be reduced by things like PackageCompiler.jl

+- python-mip:
+  - Pluses
+    - Relatively nice syntax for model creation
+    - Very fast and could be even faster if using Pypy
+    - Advanced MIP features (lazy constraints)
+  - Downsides
+    - Locked to LP or MIP
+    - Locked to Cbc or Gurobi
+    - Missing some features such as indicator constraints
+    - Retrieving solutions is awkward

+- linopy
+  - Pluses
+    - Vectorised model creation that can use numpy, pandas or xarray data structures
+    - Solution retrieval is very easy
+    - Multiple solvers (though the python interfaces may be needed)
+  - Downsides
+    - In alpha and some bugs/issues
+      - Couldn't solve this model properly'
+    - Stricter model definition (min only, all variables on LHS)
+    - Intertemporal constraints are awkard to construct